yollct/spycone/README.md

 # prerequisite

 Spycone is dependent on the pcst_fast library, which is not available through pip install.
-Please go to [https://github.com/fraenkel-lab/pcst_fast](the github page) or follow this instruction.
+Please go to [the github page](https://github.com/fraenkel-lab/pcst_fast) or follow this instruction.
 ```
 git clone https://github.com/fraenkel-lab/pcst_fast
 cd pcst_fast